BAJAJ FINSERV DIRECT LIMITED

 Capital Market Instruments

-Capital markets feature a variety of financial instruments suited to different investment goals and risk profiles, such as:
+Capital markets feature a variety of financial instruments that differ in structure, return characteristics, and underlying obligations, such as:

 • Equity Shares: Represent ownership; holders have voting rights and dividend claims.